jayakrishnanmadathil/jayakrishnanmadathil.github.io/_posts/2020-05-14-KLD-irreversibility.md

+---
+layout: post
-# KL divergence as a measure to quantify irreversibility in non-equilibrium systems
+title: KL divergence as a measure to quantify irreversibility in non-equilibrium systems
+---

 <div class='text-justify'>